Postgresql at a glance

 REFERENCES parent_table(parent_key_columns)

-2. Finding Data Queries
+ON DELETE CASCADE;2.
+Finding Data Queries

 SELECT: used to select data from a database